DCFApixels/DragonECS/README.md

     // ...
 }
 ```
-Since groups are sets, they have methods similar to `ISet<T>`.
-Editing methods have 2 variants: either they modify `groupA` directly or return a new group:
+Groups are sets and implement the `ISet<int>` interface.
+The editing methods have two variants: one that writes the result to `groupA`, and another that returns a new group.

 ``` c#
 // Union of groupA and groupB.